sloloris/hb-final-project/README.md

 TO DO LIST:
--create a container for ScheduleView & put contacts in autocomplete
+- create a container for ScheduleView & put contacts in autocomplete
+- color scheme
+- CSS sizing & layout in account_home